|Other name(s) The Strategic Logic of Women in Jihadi Organizations: From Operation to ...By Hamoon Khelghat-Doost||• Fahrem

 • Mohammad Ahmed

 Note: Aafia's son Ahmed was recovered in 2008, while her daughter Mariam was found outside the house of Dr Fauzia in Gulshan-i-Iqbal in Karachi left by unknown persons.
-Mariam's identity was conformed by DNA test; her third child, Suleman, is still missing.
+Mariam's identity was confirmed by DNA test; her third child, Suleman, is still missing.
 The Express Tribune

 • Muhammad (an architect in Houston, Texas)